infobloxopen/universal-ddi-ansible/docs/MIGRATION.md

 ### Added Return Section in Documentation

-In addition to the Documentation , **Return** section has been added to return the detailed information  about the data types and values returned by module response.
+In addition to the Documentation , **Return** section has been added for all modules to return the detailed information  about the data types and values returned by module response.

 ### Simplified Configuration with Module Defaults